Credit Card Limit Increase: How to Request a Higher Limit

 However, you can always bargain for a higher credit limit than your current one if you apply for a new credit card from a different issuer.
 Most credit card companies base your credit limit on your existing card.
 Before activating your new card, you can call the issuer and request to increase the limit.

-Any application for a credit card limit increase goes through the bank's evaluation process.
+Any credit card limit increase application goes through the bank's evaluation process.
 Factors such as your credit score, income, and employment status are considered before making a decision.

-If you meet all those eligibility requirements and submit complete supporting documents, then you have a fairly good chance of getting approved for a higher credit limit.
+If you meet all those eligibility requirements and submit complete supporting documents, you can get approved for a higher credit limit.

 Rather than making an appeal to emotion (like telling the bank representative about the difficult financial situation you're in), focus on the logic of your request.

 Offer sensible reasons why you should get a credit limit increase.
+You can even write a pitch and have it ready when you contact the bank's customer service staff.
 Here are some examples:

 • You've been a loyal customer for a long time.